-Installation of all base measures shall be inspected by Permittee Site Inspector and any deficiencies corrected prior to the start of land disturbing activities.
+Installation of all base measures shall be inspected by Permittee Site Inspector (PSI) and any deficiencies corrected prior to the start of land disturbing activities.
 Subsequent inspections of any additional installations should also be made throughout the life of the project as needed.
-Base measures may also be required to be inspected by the local jurisdiction with erosion control authority.
+Base measures need to also be inspected by the local jurisdiction with erosion control authority.

-The inspector, contractor or PSI should be familiar with installations details for each BMP used on the project.
-Details for the installation of all specified BMP's should be provided in the ESCP.
-Installation details for BMP's are also provided in Chapter 4 of this manual.
+The agency inspector, contractor or PSI should be familiar with installations details for each BMP used on the project.
+Details for the installation of all specified BMPs should be provided in the ESCP.
+Installation details for BMPs are also provided in Chapter 4 of this manual.

-6.5 Inspection Requirements
+6.4 Inspection Requirements